 - Accidents (e.g. explosions, airplane and car crashes, severe injuries)

 - Natural disasters (e.g. fires, hurricanes, earthquakes, floods)

 - Imprisonment (e.g. incarceration, prisoners of war, victims of abduction)

 - Occupational Trauma (e.g. first responders such as police officers, firemen, and paramedics who encounter repeat exposure to emergency events)

 Does everyone who lives through a traumatic event go on to develop PTSD?

-Nope, and there isn’t really a good reason to explain why some individuals are more prone than others to developing PTSD.
+Nope, and no one knows why some individuals are more prone than others to developing PTSD.
 We do know that if you have a personal or family history of depression, anxiety, or another psychiatric concern, that your risk for developing PTSD may be elevated.
 Similarly, individuals with better familial and social support systems are less likely to develop lasting stress-related symptoms.

 How Can Therapy & Counseling for PTSD Improve My Condition?